-Calling all PNW creatives!
-The Anacortes Museum is pleased to announce an artist in residency for two regional artists to create a new site-responsive artwork for our National Landmark sternwheel steamboat in Anacortes, Washington.
-This opportunity will support the creation of a work of art that responds to the history, environment, and stories about the W.T.
-Preston and its current surroundings.
-The W.T.
-Preston is a 160 foot long, three-deck snag boat that once cleared the local river ways and is now located next to the Anacortes marina and Anacortes Maritime Heritage Center.
+The Anacortes Museum hosted a summer 2019 artist residency for two regional artist projects on our National Landmark sternwheel steamboat.
+This opportunity supported the creation of artworks that responded to the history, environment, and stories about the W.T.
+Preston: a 160 foot long, three-deck snag boat that once cleared the local river ways and is now located next to the Anacortes Maritime Heritage Center.

 The W.T.
 Preston Steamboat Artist Residency provides:

 -Dedicated work/research space on the W.T.
 Preston during public hours

 -$1,200 residency award, presented by the Anacortes Museum Foundation

 -Create and temporarily install / present a new work in the W.T.
 Preston or the surrounding site.
 July 1-31 (Session I) or August 1-31 (Session II)